 In one word: Absolutely.

 Unlike the sugar-filled smoothies of your childhood, organic nutrition shakes and smoothies can actually play an important role in supporting your kid’s growth—all while curing them of their sweet tooth.
-Organic nutrition shakes can help you transform snack time, with even the fussiest of the little family members able to find a shake or smoothie they love.
+Organic nutrition shakes for kids can help you transform snack time, with even the fussiest of the little family members able to find a shake or smoothie they love.

 Read on to find six spectacular benefits to adding an organic nutrition shake to your child’s sippy cup.